 I have always found great appreciation for a thought-provoking quote.
 In fact, I can remember having great discussions in class about quotes from whichever novel we were reading.
 Sometimes I would provide the quotes, and other times I would require students to find their own meaningful quotes.
 What was most interesting about the process was student application.
 Students are impressive young people, and when you hit the right cord, they will blow your socks off.
 And so, a quote activity was born.

 - 18 weeks of analyzing quotes, 1 for each week.

 - 5 activities for each quote

-- Critical thinking, constructed response, text-to-text, text-to-self, text-to-world activities, and more.
+- Critical thinking, constructed response, text-to-text, text-to-self, and text-to-world activities.

 - Challenges for students to share their own quotes and create activities